akhodakivskiy/VimFx/documentation/commands.md

 [hints\_toggle\_in\_background]: options.md#hints_toggle_in_background

+## The `v` commands / Caret mode

+The point of Caret mode is to copy text from web pages using the keyboard.

+### Entering Caret mode

+Pressing `v` will enter Hints mode with hint markers for all elements with text inside.
+When activating a marker, its element will get a blinking caret at the beginning of it, and Caret mode will be entered.

+The `zv` command does the same thing as `v`, but instead of placing the caret at the beginning of the element, it selects the entire element.

+The `yv` command brings up the same hint markers as `zv` does, and then takes the text that `zv` would have selected and copies it to the clipboard.
+It does not enter Caret mode at all.

+The letter `v` was chosen for these shortcuts because that’s what Vim uses to enter its Visual mode, which was an inspiration for VimFx’s Caret mode.

+### Caret mode commands

+Caret mode uses [Firefox’s own Caret mode] under the hood.
+This means that you can use the arrows keys, `<home>`, `<end>`, `<pageup>` and `<pagedown>` (optionally holding ctrl) to move the caret as usual.
+Hold shift while moving the caret to select text.

+In addition to the above, VimFx provides a few commands inspired by Vim.

+- `h`, `j`, `k`, `l`: Move the caret left, down, up or right, like the arrow keys.

+- `b`, `w`: Move the caret one word backward or forward, like `<c-left>` and `<c-right>` but a bit “Vim-adjusted” (see the section on Vim below) in order to be more useful.

+- `0` (or `^`), `$`: Move the caret to the start or end of the line.

+The above commands (except the ones moving to the start or end of the line) accept a _count._ For example, press `3w` to move three words forward.

+Press `v` to start selecting text.
+After doing so, VimFx’s commands for moving the caret select the text instead of just moving the caret.
+Press `v` again to collapse the selection again.
+(Note that after pressing `v`, only VimFx’s commands goes into “selection mode,” while Firefox’s work as usual, requiring shift to be held to select text.)

+`o` moves the caret to the “other end” of the selection.
+If the caret is at the end of the selection, `o` will move it to the start (while keeping the selection intact), and vice versa.
+This let’s you adjust the selection in both ends.

+Finally, `y` is a possibly faster alternative to the good old `<c-c>`.
+Other than copying the selection to the clipboard, it also exits Caret mode, saving you yet a keystroke. (`<escape>` is unsurprisingly used to exit Caret mode otherwise.)

+[Firefox’s own Caret mode]: http://kb.mozillazine.org/Accessibility_features_of_Firefox#Allow_text_to_be_selected_with_the_keyboard

+### Workflow tips

+If you’re lucky, the text you want to copy is located within a single element that contains no other text, such as the text of a link or an inline code snippet.
+If so, using the `yv` command (which copies an entire element without entering Caret mode) is the fastest.

+If you want to copy _almost_ all text of an element, or a bit more than it, use the `zv` command (which selects an entire element).
+Then adjust the selection using the various Caret mode commands.
+Remember that `o` lets you adjust both ends of the selection.

+In all other cases, use the `v` command to place the caret close to the text you want to copy.
+Then move the caret in place using the various Caret mode commands, hit `v` to start selecting, and move the again.

+Use `y` to finish (or `<escape>` to abort).
+Alternatively, use the `<menu>` key to open the context menu for the selection.

+### For Vim users

+As seen above, Caret mode is obviously inspired by Vim’s Visual mode.
+However, keep in mind that the point of Caret mode is to **copy text using the keyboard, not mimicing Vim’s visual mode.** I’ve found that selecting text for _copying_ is different than selecting code for _editing._ Keep that in mind.

+Working with text selection in webpages using code is a terrible mess full of hacks.
+New commands will only be added if they _really_ are worth it.

+A note on VimFx’s `b` and `w`: They work like Vim’s `b` and `w` (but a “word” is according to Firefox’s definition, not Vim’s), except when there is selected text and the caret is at the end of the selection.
+Then `b` works like Vim’s `ge` and `w` works like Vim’s `e`.
+The idea is to keep it simple and only provide two commands that do what you want, rather than many just to mimic Vim.

 ## Ignore mode `<s-f1>`

 Ignore mode is all about ignoring VimFx commands and sending the keys to the